 WAHED is an annual event, raising worldwide awareness around inequalities in access and success in higher education and acting as a catalyst for international, regional and local action.

-The theme for this year is Equitable access and success through and post the pandemic.
+The theme for 2021 was Equitable access and success through and post the pandemic.